hubbajonte/Lumina/README.md

 * Navigate to `/site/themes/mythemes` in your Lumina directory.
 This is the folder there you will place your new logo.

-* Create your new logo with your prefered filetype (jpg, png etc).
+* Create your new logo with your preferred filetype (jpg, png etc).
 * Put it in the `mythemes` directory.
-* Go to the root of Lumina.
-Navigate to `/site/`
+* Navigate back to the root of Lumina.
+Navigate to `/site`
 * Open the config.php file.
 * Scroll down to the bottom of the file.
 * The parts that you want to change are named `favicon` and `logo`.